-- A collection of Java Server Pages (JSPs) that provide the browser interfaces for Get-Services.
-The Get-Services JSP content is created during the Studio build process. - A Web server to host the Get-Services JSP content. - A Java-enabled application server to run the Archway servlet.
+- A collection of XML form definitions that provide the browser interfaces for Get-Services.
+The Get-Services XML form definitions are created with Peregrine Studio and then dynamically converted into HTML at runtime. - A Web server to host the Get-Services ISP content.

+- A Java-enabled application server to run the Archway servlet and convert XML form definitions into HTML.
 The Archway servlet routes and formats data requests between Get-Services and the back-end database. - A collection of ECMAScripts that allow for dynamic parsing and formatting of Get-Services data sent to and received from the client Web browser.